-Term Synonym Definition Comment Deprecated term ARL authority revocation list CRL with revocation information regarding CA certificates assymetric encryption public-key cryptography krypteringssystem där olika nycklar används för kryptering respektive dekryptering CA certification authority certificate authority certifies the ownership of a public key by the named subject of the certificate In PoSC Net iD, Pointsharp acts as a CA for the issuing of e- identities within the PoSC Net iD. class driver intermediate driver designed to provide a simple interface between a vendor-written minidriver and the operating system СР certificate policy document that describes the conditions under which a digital certificate may be issued and managed by a CA State what are the different entities involved in the issuing, their roles, and their duties.
-CPS certification practice statement document from a CA which describes their practice for issuing and managing certificates according to the conditions in a CP CRL certificate revocation list signed list of certificate serial numbers of digital certificates that have been revoked by the issuing CA before their scheduled expiration date and should no longer be trusted CRL distribution point CDP location where revocation list can be retrieved
+Term Synonym Definition Comment Deprecated term AD active directory Windows OS directory service that facilitates working with interconnected, complex and different network resources in a unified manner AIA authority information access link to the CA certificate of the certificate issuer ARL authority revocation list CRL with revocation information regarding CA certificates assymetric encryption public-key cryptography krypteringssystem där olika nycklar används för kryptering respektive dekryptering CA certification authority certificate authority certifies the ownership of a public key by the named subject of the certificate In PoSC Net iD, Pointsharp acts as a CA for the issuing of e- identities within the PoSC Net iD. СР certificate policy document that describes the conditions under which a digital certificate may be issued and managed by a CA State what are the different entities involved in the issuing, their roles, and their duties.
+CPS certification practice statement document from a CA which describes their practice for issuing and managing certificates according to the conditions in a CP CRL certificate revocation list signed list of certificate serial numbers of digital certificates that have been revoked by the issuing CA before their scheduled expiration date and should no longer be trusted

-Term Synonym Definition Comment Deprecated term CRS certificate request syntax certificate signing request (also CSR or certification request) is a message sent from an applicant to a registration DFA delegated forms authenticatio n protocol that allows generation and processing of authentication forms, including credential validation, to be delegated to another component NetScaler delegates its authentication to StoreFront, which then interacts with a third party authentication server or service.
-DIGG Agency for Digital Government Myndigheten för digital förvaltning Swedish authority responsible for the digitalisation of Sweden to achieve a sustainable welfare society together with the entire public administration digital certificate certificate electronic attachment that allows a person, computer or organization to exchange information securely over computer networks using the public key infrastructure (PKI) digital signature digital code, generated and authenticated by public key encryption, which is attached to an electronically transmitted document to verify its contents and the sender's identity Somewhat simplified, the digital signature can be considered as an electronic signature.
-The digital signature is a hash code. e-identity electronic identity eID a means for people to prove electronically that they are who they say they are and thus gain access to services digital identity document based on X.509 v3 certificates and the use of private and public keys (PKI) e-id eid e-ID
+Term Synonym Definition Comment Deprecated term DIGG Agency for Digital Government Myndigheten för digital förvaltning Swedish authority responsible for the digitalisation of Sweden to achieve a sustainable welfare society together with the entire public administration digital certificate certificate electronic attachment that allows a person, computer or organization to exchange information securely over computer networks using the public key infrastructure (PKI) digital signature digital code, generated and authenticated by public key encryption, which is attached to an electronically transmitted document to verify its contents and the sender's identity Somewhat simplified, the digital signature can be considered as an electronic signature.
+The digital signature is a hash code. e-identity electronic identity eID a means for people to prove electronically that they are who they say they are and thus gain access to services digital identity document based on X.509 v3 certificates and the use of private and public keys (PKI) e-id eid e-ID EUID European Unique Identifier identifier that comprises a country code, the register identifier, the registration number, and possibly a verification digit to enable the identification of companies and their branches in EU member states in the Business Registers Interconnection System GDPR general data protection regulation EU privacy and security law to protect the personal data of EU citizens